gravity-codes/csgo-deadtalk-plugin/README.md

 ### Status: Working
 ![Github All Releases](https://img.shields.io/github/downloads/bazooka-codes/csgo-deadtalk-plugin/total)

-This plugin enables the Deadtalk function.
-This means when a player dies, they can hear and talk to all other dead players, while also hearing their live teammates.
-However, living players do not hear their dead teammates.
-This plugin now uses Multicolors to modify in-game chat colors.
+Deadtalk is a function in which dead players can talk to all other dead players in server including the other team's dead players, while the living players cannot hear them.
+The only custom dependency is interrogate.inc, from my other plugin, so that interrogations do not break deadtalk.

 ## WiT Gaming Version
 This version incorporates specifically requested features and options to correspond to WiT Gaming CS:GO community servers.